nashpoint/nashpoint-smart-contracts/README.md

 ## Documentation

-For a full protocol overview and detailed information see the [NashPoint Documentation](https://nashpoint.gitbook.io/nashpoint)
+For a full protocol overview and detailed information see the [Nashpoint Documentation](https://nashpoint.gitbook.io/nashpoint)

 ## Development